voidsculptorart/mics/README.md

 * **Vault name**: The name of the vault.
 This isn't unique within a blockchain.
 This is public information, so it shouldn't contain private information.
 The smart contract accepts a deposit in the vault only if the request includes the vault name.
 If this behavior isn't directly possible, the smart contract can implement an extra endpoint to check whether the vault name is correct, check which has to be made before a deposit is made.
 The purpose of the vault name is to avoid mistaken deposits from vault to vault.

+* **Base token**: The ID of the base token / cryptocurrency that can be used by the smart contract for fees / costs.
+In theory, the smart contract may also store other tokens, like NFTs.

 * **Maximum pending requests**: The maximum number of pending withdraw requests.
 A practical default value would be 20.

-* **Claim cost token ID**: The token ID of the cryptocurrency which has to be paid as claim cost, that is, has to be paid to the smart contract in order to store a claim request.

 * **Claim cost**: Amount of cryptocurrency which has to be paid to the smart contract in order to store a claim request.
-This cryptocurrency is deposited in the vault and is transferred with the rest of the cryptocurrency.
+This cryptocurrency is deposited in the vault and is spent with the rest of the cryptocurrency.
 A practical value would be the owner's income for 1 productive / working hour.
-A percentage (from the stored cryptocurrency) doesn't work here if the vault contains mostly tokens other than the claim cost token ID (like NFTs), since the distribution of the value of the tokens, relative to each other, isn't known to the smart contract.
+A percentage (from the stored cryptocurrency) doesn't work here if the vault contains mostly tokens other than the base token, like NFTs, since the distribution of the value of the tokens, relative to each other, isn't known to the smart contract.

 * **Claim cost raise**: A percentage with which the claim cost rises after every claim request is stored by the smart contract, increase relative to the previous claim cost.
 This makes stealing the cryptocurrency more and more expensive with every claim request, and a mass-theft operation becomes exponentially more expensive.
 Care should be taken when configuring this percentage since the claim cost also increases for the owner.